Vishudhan: Plot

 Sunny, a young priest, is put in charge of a church in a rural area.
 The church runs an old age home which is sponsored by Vavachan.
 Sunny meets Sister Sophie and discovers the motives behind Vavachan's philanthropy, he gets the unclaimed dead bodies for the medical college run by his son.
-Sunny meets Annie Mol, the daughter of the church grave digger, who aspires to follow in the footsteps of Mother Teresa.
+Sunny meets Animol, the daughter of the church grave digger Jose, who aspires to follow in the footsteps of Mother Teresa.
 Sunny offers to get an admission in a nursing college in Bangalore.
-Annie Mol witnesses an elderly woman smothered to death by Vavachan's son.
+Animol witnesses an elderly woman smothered to death by Vavachan's son.
 She confesses to Sophie and Sunny, who advises her to reveal it to the police.
-But afraid for her life and her father, Annie Mol, refuses and prepares to leave for Bangalore.
+But afraid for her life and her father, Animol, refuses and prepares to leave for Bangalore.

 Sunny learns many members of the home are not Christians, but accommodated by Vavachan, so he can get their cadavers.
 Sunny decides to reveal everything to the Bishop.
-Vavachan begins a smear campaign against Sunny and Sister Sophie that gets the sister thrown out of the church on the charge of having an affair with Sunny.
+Vavachan begins a smear campaign against Sunny and Sophie that gets the sister thrown out of the church on the charge of having an affair with Sunny.
 Sunny leaves the priesthood to be her protector.
 They get married and eventually come back to prove that they have not done anything wrong.
-They face the ridicule of the village but Pokkiriyachan comes to their rescue.
+They face the ridicule of the village but Sunny's mentor Fr Pokkiriyachan comes to their rescue.
 He helps Sunny get a job at a resort playing in a band while Sophie becomes pregnant.
-Annie Mol becomes a prostitute to get money.
-Sunny encounters Annie Mol with a stranger and realises her decision.
-Confronting Annie Mol, she explains that she had no other way.
+One day, Sunny encounters Animol with a stranger and realises that she became a prostitute to get money.
+Confronting Animol, she explains that she had no other way.